ASEC staff gather together in Ghana to celebrate accomplishments and build stronger collaborative relationships.

 - Team building / Field Trip

-Discover more about Catholic Sisters' work in Africa in our FREE 20-page Rays of Hope ebook.
+Learn more about Catholic Sisters tranforming poor, rural communities across Africa in our FREE Rays of Hope ebook.

 In January, USA Staff also spent a few days together learning about how an individual's personality, values, culture and background can affect the work environment.
 USA staff learned many strategies for teamwork and effective communication.
 We're certain that getting to know each other better and bonding as a team will help us to build up ASEC program and serve more sisters!